thomasgtaylor/how.wtf/content/post/2023-03-20-invalid-base64-error-lambda-aws-cli.md

 categories:
 - cloud
 date: 2023-03-20 01:20:00-04:00
-description: How to debug the "Invalid base64" error when invoking lambda functions from the AWS CLI
+description: How to debug the "Invalid base64" error when invoking lambda functionsfrom the AWS CLI
 tags:
 - aws
 - aws-cli